toddgoates/cybertaxi/README.md

 - Rival taxis escalate with heat and can chase, intercept, block, ram, and swarm.
 - EMP pickups spawn every 2 minutes and can be stored for later use.
 - A single EMP blast can disable up to 10 nearby rival taxis.
+- The city includes moving rooftop searchlights, heavier rain, and large collidable neon blimps in the sky.

 ## Project Structure